nateinaction/wp-morphext/README.md

 # WP Morphext

 ## About
-WP Morphext is a WordPress Plugin which creates a shortcode for easy access to the Morphext text animation library.
+WP Morphext is a WordPress Plugin that allows for users to add shortcodes to animate text on their website.
+The plugin uses shortcodes to provide a native WordPress interface for using the morphext.js and animate.css libraries.

 ## Usage
 1. Install the WP Morphext plugin.